Kosher tea in glass teaware with pastries, fruit, flowers, and two lit candles on a white table.

 In order for a tea or food to be considered kosher, it needs to be processed on equipment that only handles kosher food.
 Plates, utensils, containers, and machines can’t touch kosher dairy or meat products, either.

-It’s very important that the facility in which teas are handled follow strict kosher standards.
+The facility in which teas are handled must follow strict kosher standards.
 If kosher teas are processed using tea equipment that was used by non-kosher teas, the tea is not considered kosher anymore.
-It is also especially important that non-kosher contaminants like bugs or insects don’t ruin the tea — because bugs and insects are not kosher.
+It’s also especially important that non-kosher contaminants like bugs or insects don’t ruin the tea — because bugs and insects are not kosher.

-Kosher tea is available in all types including green, white, black, oolong, and herbal tea blends.
+Kosher tea is available in all types, including green, white, black, oolong, and herbal tea blends.
 The main difference is in the way that these teas are processed.
-If you are hosting a kosher afternoon tea, be sure to seek out teas that are officially certified kosher.
+If you’re hosting a kosher afternoon tea, be sure to seek out teas that are officially certified kosher.

 7 Tips for Hosting Your Kosher Afternoon Tea

 Afternoon tea is traditionally filled with scones, creams, jams, meats, cheeses, milk, and a plethora of desserts and finger sandwiches.
-Many of these tea treats cannot be eaten together, or at all if you are kosher.
-The good news is you absolutely can enjoy the decadence of afternoon tea — and it can be completely kosher.
+Many of these foods cannot be eaten together — or at all — if you are kosher.
+The good news is that you can absolutely enjoy the decadence of afternoon tea — and it can be completely kosher.

 To start, you will want to decide if you will be eating dairy and pareve or meat and pareve.
 Because dairy and meat cannot be eaten together, you will have to pick recipes that use one or the other.
 Once you have decided, you can start crafting your kosher afternoon tea menu.

-If you are eating dairy, you will have a wide range of kosher desserts to choose from for your kosher afternoon tea.
+If you are eating dairy, you will have a wide range of kosher desserts to choose from for your afternoon tea.
 If you are not eating dairy, consider making desserts that highlight fruit — such as a chocolate and raspberry dairy-free cake, or chocolate-covered strawberries.
+If you’re using chocolate, just double-check the ingredients to make sure dairy isn’t added.
 You can even make dairy-free cookies and muffins.

 Are you going to serve scones?
 If you’re serving dairy, keep it kosher and avoid jams that have gelatin in them, because this comes from animals.
 On the other hand, pectin comes from fruit, and this is suitable for a dairy and pareve kosher meal.